Resources to Keep Your Finances, Employees and Physical Property Safe

 The Coronavirus and Protecting Your Small Business

-Whether your business cuts its hours or closes, security systems are a good investment.
+Whether your business continues as usual, cuts its hours, or closes, security systems are a good investment.
 You can keep an eye on the business from wherever you are, and the system will continue to serve you after the crisis eases.
-Remove valuables, computers and electronics from the business to ensure there’s nothing pricey to steal.
+If the business closes for a while, remove valuables, computers, and electronics to ensure there’s nothing pricey to steal.

 Many businesses will recover from the coronavirus crisis.
 Some may look radically different but could flourish nonetheless.
 The important thing is to give your business a fighting chance to weather the pandemic.